BIND zone file backend

 in the BIND configuration file.
 These zones are neither

-a master (no notifies are sent) nor a slave zone (it will never be
+a primary (no notifies are sent) nor a secondary zone (it will never be

 AXFR’d in).
 This means that the replication mechanism for these zone is